theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/google-cloud-storage/connection.md

 **Customer-supplied** <br>
 If you check the *Customer-supplied* option, you need to provide a valid AES256 Crypto Key (256 bit in length). <br>
-The Crypto key is passed to Google to encrypt your data.
-The key is not stored within the GCP and hence demands the additional effort to be able to to decrypt your data later. <!---ab hier weitermachen-->
+The Crypto key is not stored in the GCP and demands the additional effort to be able to to decrypt your data later.

 **Crypto field** <br>
 Apply the respective cryptographic key depending on the selected encryption method.